Homebuilding Insights

 Hosting the Perfect Thanksgiving: Home Preparation Tips

 You look forward to Thanksgiving each year.
 Whoever hosts always seems to pull it off without a hitch.
-Now, you are all settled in your brand new Ernest home, and you’ve volunteered to host this year.
-Before long, family and friends will gather to share laughs, recount past tales, and of course, indulge in the deliciousness of traditional holiday fare.
+Now you’re all settled into your brand new Ernest home, and you’ve volunteered to host this year.
+Before long, family and friends will gather to share laughs, recount favorite stories, and of course indulge in all the traditional holiday dishes.

-With an abundance of room to mingle and lounge, your new home is the perfect space to host the big day!
-All you need is a little preparation and you’re on your way to your best (and tastiest) holiday yet.
-Take a look at our recipe for a smooth, easy dinner party:
+With an abundance of room to mingle and lounge, your new home is the perfect place to host the big day.
+All you need is a little preparation and you’re on your way to your best (and tastiest) Thanksgiving yet.
+Use this “recipe” for a smooth, easy holiday gathering.

 Plan Ahead